blogliam/gardna.blogliam.com/_posts/2021-04-13-custom-grids-unity.md

 triangles[5] = Q + width + 1;
 ```

-When we add a for-loop, and iterate over `triangles` to fill out the grid--success!
+When we add a for-loop and iterate over `triangles` to fill out the grid--success!

 ```c#
 triangles = new int[(width - 1) * (height - 1) * 6];